 In our guide about the best gym options in Hong Kong, we’ve included:

-Before signing up with a gym, ask if they offer discounts if you sign up for a long time or even pay for more than one month upfront.
+Before signing up with a gym, ask if they offer discounts if you sign up for a longer time or if you pay for more than one month upfront.

 The pandemic has seen demand for home fitness equipment surge.
 With gyms shutting down at a moment’s notice, it is good to have home fitness equipment to use to ensure you get a great workout.

-There are so many different types of fitness equipment available, from small items such as skipping ropes and hand weights to large and heavy items such as a home squatting rack.
+There are so many different types of fitness equipment available from small items such as skipping ropes to heavy items such as a home squatting rack.

 - A treadmill

 Where to buy home fitness equipment in Hong Kong